 As for the Epitome, be careful of protracted engagements as 22 Wounds on Toughness 3 are not going to last long, and 4″ Movement don’t allow fast retreat either.

-Although the generic Double Lithe and Swift allows her a single move action to up to 7″.
+Although the generic Double Lithe and Swift allows her a single move action to 7″.